abuach/cs450students/labs/lab2-ollama-intermediate.md

    - `question.py` (Question Answering system)
    - `chat.py` (Interactive Conversation)

-Push to your remote Github `cs450` repo.
+Push all the code and md files to your remote Github `cs450` repo if you already have one.

+OR if you don't:

+Create a new **public** Github Repository called `cs450`, upload your local `cs450` folder there.

+*If you're concerned about privacy*

+You can make a **private** Github Repo and add me as a collaborator, my username is `abuach`.

+Either way, email the GitHub repository web link to me at `chike.abuah@wallawalla.edu`

+Email subject should be `CS450 LAB 2`

-You're done with the second lab! 💪
+Great, you're done with the second lab! 💪

 Let me know when you're done.